asayers/redux/README.md

   (It's OK for the output file to be empty, but the dofile should create the file at least.)
 * redux may even start running the dofile and then bail out, part way through!
-  (This happens when it becomes clear that an existing cached file can be re-used, and that running the remainder of the dofile is unnecessary.)
+  Your dofiles just have to be OK with that.
 In this case, anything already written to `$3` will be discarded.

+  (Sometimes redux can't tell initially whether a cached file can be re-used, but after partially running the dofile it realised that it _can_ re-use the old results.
+In this case running the remainder of the dofile is unnecessary.)

+In other words, dofiles are expected to be pure functions from their inputs to their output.
 If you have scripts which you want to run for their side-effects, there's no need for redux: just make a normal script ("clean.sh", "test.py", etc.).

 ### Must be run from a git repo